-- 1. There is a high degree of uncertainty over the future of grant funding for local government.
-However, this uncertainty is not yet sufficient to provide an indication of the need to impair assets as a result of the need to close facilities and reduce levels of service provision. - 2.
-The Authority has made critical judgements in the classification of investment properties.
-Investment properties are judged to be held purely to generate revenue for the Authority and not for the provision of the Authority's services. - 3.
-The Authority has made critical judgements in classifying leases as Finance Leases or as Operating Leases.
+Future funding for Local Government: There is a high degree of uncertainty over the long term future of grant funding for local government.
+However, this uncertainty is not yet sufficient to provide an indication of the need to impair assets as a result of the need to close facilities and reduce levels of service provision.

+Asset Reclassifications: The Authority has made critical judgements in the classification of investment properties.
+Investment properties are judged to be held purely to generate revenue for the Authority and not for the provision of the Authority's services.

+Lease Classifications: The Authority has made critical judgements in classifying leases as Finance Leases or as Operating Leases.
 When classifying leases, a number of criteria are applied to determine where risk and rewards of ownership have effectively transferred to or from the Authority.
-The accounting treatments for operating and finance leases are different and a change in assumption could have a significant impact on the Accounts. - 4.
-The Authority has made judgements on whether its contractual arrangements contain embedded leases (i.e. arrangements that are not legally leases but take the form of payments in return for the use of specific assets).
-The procurement and control of waste, streetcare and grounds maintenance vehicles for the Joint Waste Contract has been identified as embedded leases.
+The accounting treatments for operating and finance leases are different and a change in assumption could have a significant impact on the Accounts.

+Contractual Arrangements: The Authority has made judgements on whether its contractual arrangements contain embedded leases (i.e. arrangements that are not legally leases but take the form of payments in return for the use of specific assets).
+The procurement and control of waste, street care and grounds maintenance vehicles for the Joint Waste Contract has been identified as embedded leases.

+Providing for potential liabilities: The Council has made judgements about the likelihood of pending liabilities and whether a provision should be made or whether there is a contingent liability.
+The judgements are based on the degree of certainty around the results of pending legal actions.